Topografische kaart Chiswick

 Cambridge

-United Kingdom > England > Cambridge
+United Kingdom > England > Cambridgeshire

 The city, like most of the UK, has a maritime climate highly influenced by the Gulf Stream.
-Located in the driest region of Britain, Cambridge's rainfall averages around 570 mm (22.44 in) per year, around half the national average, with some years occasionally falling into the semi-arid (under 500 mm (19.69…
+Located in the driest region of Britain, Cambridge's rainfall averages around 570 mm (22.44 in) per year, around half the national average, The driest recent year was in 2011 with 380.4 mm (14.98 in) of rain at the…

 Gemiddelde hoogte: 18 m